udexon/GEISHA/Collective_Intelligence_C.md

 While existing systems that are commonly classified as "neural networks" exhibit "small node open access" with the program, the internal data are not available for open access in general.

+## Incrementally Building an OpenCV Program, Collaboratively

-Referring to the JavaScript OpenCV video snapshot example, we wish to illustrate how cumulative and collaborative intelligence may arise when large number of users or programmers collaborate using GEISHA.
+Referring to the JavaScript OpenCV video snapshot example, we wish to illustrate how _cumulative and collaborative intelligence_ may arise when large number of users or programmers collaborate using GEISHA.

+Due to the prevalence and dominance of the conventional computing architecture, few people would have thought of collaborating on a "simple" OpenCV program, comprising only rudimentary functions such as thresholding, smoothing, colour space transform etc.

 Define intelligence in terms of threats and opportunities, to benefits and survival of self.